sidewayss/rAF/README.md

 ## Why bother?
 I originally got interested in web animations through animating SVG sheet music scores, created and exported to SVG by <a href="https://musescore.org">MuseScore</a> (github repo <a href="https://github.com/musescore/MuseScore">here</a>, my fork is <a href="https://github.com/sidewayss/MuseScore">here</a>).
 I then decided to create a heavily animated personal web site.
 In that process I consolidated a bunch of common animation code and created the initial version of **rAF**.

 Soon thereafter, I stepped away from programming for the next five years.
 Upon my return in April, 2023 I started to update my personal site.
 I soon realized that CSS had evolved notably and that my core design for **rAF** was outdated, and not as clean or complete as I had thought.
 I was considering seeking gainful employment in programming again.
-Updating **rAF** seemed like a good way to freshen my skills and produce a result that would fill in for the gap in my CV.
+Updating **rAF** seemed like a good way to freshen my skills and produce something that might fill the gap in my CV.

 I don't expect to see a lot of interest in **rAF**.
 It's a now-obscure niche, and there have been many animation libraries produced since Velocity.js took the web by storm over a decade ago.
 I was mostly animating SVG, and Velocity doesn't do SVG gradients, among other things.
 So I built my own stuff.